-The ISO5452 device is an isolated gate driver for IGBTs and MOSFETs.
+The ISO5852S is an isolated gate driver for IGBTs and MOSFETs.
 Input CMOS logic and output power stage are separated by a Silicon dioxide (SiO2) capacitive isolation.

-The IO circuitry on the input side interfaces with a microcontroller and consists of gate-drive control and RESET ( $\overline{RST}$ ) inputs, READY (RDY) and FAULT ( $\overline{FLT}$ ) alarm outputs.
-The power stage consists of power transistors to supply 2.5-A pullup and 5-A pulldown currents to drive the capacitive load of the external power transistors, as well as DESAT detection circuitry to monitor IGBT collector-emitter overvoltage under short-circuit events.
+The IO circuitry on the input side interfaces with a micro controller and consists of gate drive control and RESET ( $\overline{RST}$ ) inputs, READY (RDY) and FAULT ( $\overline{FLT}$ ) alarm outputs.
+The power stage consists of power transistors to supply 2.5-A pullup and 5-A pulldown currents to drive the capacitive load of the external power transistors, as well as DESAT detection circuitry to monitor IGBT collector-emitter overvoltage under short circuit events.
 The capacitive isolation core consists of transmit circuitry to couple signals across the capacitive isolation barrier, and receive circuitry to convert the resulting low-swing signals into CMOS levels.
-The ISO5452 device also has undervoltage lockout circuitry to prevent insufficient gate drive to the external IGBT, and active output pulldown feature which ensures that the gate-driver output is held low, if the output supply voltage is absent.
-The ISO5452 device also has an active Miller clamp function which can be used to prevent parasitic turnon of the external power transistor, because of Miller effect, for unipolar supply operation.
+The ISO5852S also contains under voltage lockout circuitry to prevent insufficient gate drive to the external IGBT, and active output pulldown feature which ensures that the gate-driver output is held low, if the output supply voltage is absent.
+The ISO5852S also has an active Miller clamp function which can be used to prevent parasitic turn-on of the external power transistor, due to Miller effect, for unipolar supply operation.